Kicking Ass in All Her Finery

 - Wonder Woman was created partly to embody this.
 As Diana Prince, she had a lot of occasions to go out to dinner parties thrown by military brass in elegant evening gowns, jewelry, etc. She'd always have elbow-length gloves to cover up her bracelets.
-Sometime during the night it was almost guaranteed she would have to do some kind of ass kicking while still in her flossy attire.
+Sometime during the night it was guaranteed she would have to do some kind of ass kicking while still in her flossy attire.
 As Wonder Woman her original outfit included knee-length pleated culottes, which looked like a skirt most of the time unless she was doing something extremely active.

 Film - Animation

 - Mulan dresses like a courtesan (along with three of her fellow soldiers) to infiltrate the invaded palace and together they curbstomp the villain's lieutenants.

 - Shrek - Princess Fiona takes out Robin Hood and a squad of merry men single-handedly while wearing her signature green princess dress.
 She's quite put out when a single lock of hair is out of place after the dust settles.

 - Anastasia, at the climax of the film, Anastasia defeats the Big Bad wearing a fine ballroom dress.